 If you do stray off the main trails, you will want to have a GPS.
-What appears to be an easy trail to follow can fade away quickly.
+What appears to be an easy trail to follow can fade quickly.
 I followed one trail that seemed obvious enough when I started, but it slowly disappeared as I followed it until it was nearly invisible.
 I was only able to recognize it because of depressions in the bushes.

 The loudest noise you hear at night will be the wind rustling through the trees and a few coyotes.
-And, of course, songbirds in this migration haven.
+Maybe a bear stumbling around and, of course, songbirds in this migration haven.

-When camping alone, I have switched to a hammock, which is half the weight of a tent.
+When camping alone, I have switched to a hammock tent, half the weight of a regular tent.
 I love it.
-Of course, the hammock sleeps just one so when my wife joins me, we bring the tent.
+Of course, the hammock sleeps just one, so when my wife joins me, we bring the tent.

-I carry the alcohol for fuel in a plastic flask.
+I carry the alcohol for fuel in a flask.
 A Swiss canteen/cup/stove holder I bought for $10 makes up the rest of cooking gear, and a collapsible bowl and stainless steel cup complete my backpack “kitchen.”

 A trip to your local Asian food store will also give you a variety of choices.
 Instant noodle choices are endless, and I’m not just talking about Ramen.
 I found the best way to prepare noodles is to break them up in the package and pour them into my cup.
 Otherwise, I would need a larger bowl.
 Just add boiling water and wait a few minutes.

 All manner of beef jerky products are available, and I sometimes break the jerky into smaller pieces and add to the noodles.
 By the time the noodles are ready, the jerky has softened nicely.
 You can also buy tuna in packets, and tuna on crackers in the afternoon is a great snack.